Top 10 Major League Baseball Stadiums

 By WeatherBug Sr. Meteorologist, Julie Gaddy

-Baseball is in full swing heading into the Memorial Day Weekend.
-Several new ballparks have been built over the last decade, but how do they compare to the classic stadiums of old?
+Baseball is in full swing as summer unfurls across the U.S. Several new ballparks have been built over the last decade, but how do they compare to the classic stadiums of old?
 Below is a subjective list of the Top 10 baseball stadiums.
-If you want to weigh in with your opinion, just tweet to @weatherbug using #wxbugbaseball

 Wrigley Field, Chicago -- Opened in 1914, traditions such as the manual scoreboard, ivy growing along the outfield wall, and singing "Take Me Out to the Ballgame" bring out the charm of this historic ballpark.
 Lights were added in 1988, but most games are still played during the daylight hours.
 You can even catch the game from the rooftops of the adjacent apartment buildings.

-Safeco Field, Seattle -- The retractable roof serves as an umbrella for those frequent bouts of precipitation while still allowing fresh and comfortable air from the outside.
+Safeco Field, Seattle -- The retractable roof serves as an umbrella for those frequent bouts of showers while still allowing fresh and comfortable air from the outside.

 Oriole Park at Camden Yards, Baltimore -- Opened in 1992, no park captures classic architecture with modern amenities quite like this park.
 Be sure to sample the famous, tasty crab cakes.